-function or when a child restraint is installed in the passenger's seat, push the seatback tilt cancel switch to the CANCEL position.
+1-4 Safety - Seats, seat belts and supplemental restraint system cancel switch to the CANCEL position.
 For more information about operation conditions, see "Soft top" in the "3.
 Pre-driving checks and adjustments" section.
 For the cancel switch, see "Tilting and reclining passenger's seat from driver's seat" later in this section.

-(1) Forward and backward
+1) Forward and backward